Select Page

 Nigella Hispanica

-Nigella Hispanica seeds is one of the most popular and reliable self seeding annuals available.
+Nigella Hispanica one of the most popular and reliable self seeding annuals available.
 It produces an abundance of sky-blue, pink and white flowers from June.
 Making an ideal companion plant for roses and Asiatic lilies and filler in any border.
 The seed pods are used in dried flower arrangements.
 Easy to cultivate.
 Tolerates a wide range of conditions, prefers full sun.
 6-8 In.

-Cultivation Advice For Nigella Hispanica
+Cultivation Advice

 • Sow seeds directly in the garden in early spring or late summer for a fall bloom.
 Choose a sunny to partly shaded location with well-draining soil.